Widespread power outages in South Sound after overnight winds blast region

 #ReadLocal

+About 8 a.m., Tacoma Public Utilities said 11,000 were without power, including all served by a Graham substation.
+But that number was whittled down throughout the morning.
+By about 12:30 p.m., Tacoma Public Utilities said via social media that it was responding to 164 outages in its service area.

+More than 9,000 Mason County PUD No. 3 customers also lost power overnight, but that number was reduced to 1,500 Sunday afternoon.

-All was calm early Saturday until about 10 p.m. when wind speeds began to increase.
-They grew stronger after midnight as some wind speeds reportedly reached 56 miles per hour.
+The weather was calm in South Sound until about 10 p.m.
+Saturday when wind speeds began to increase.
+They grew stronger after midnight as some wind speeds reportedly hit 60 miles per hour.

+Western Washington is expected to dry out on Monday, according to the National Weather Service; however, another storm system arrives Tuesday into Wednesday but “looks nowhere near as strong as (Saturday) night,” the weather bulletin reads.

 Several agencies also reminded residents to not approach downed power lines, or try to remove trees near power lines, and also to treat outages at intersections like four-way stops.